thehappycheese/uiua-keypad/README.md

 Inserting into a jupyter notebook will trigger extra glitches, but there is no kernel yet so I haven't bothered trying to fix that.

+## Thanks

+Thanks to @thekifake for creating https://github.com/thekifake/uiua-gen-functions-json which I have copy pasted into this project

 ## Author's Notes to Self

 <details>